GuanLab/Sleep-Stage-Auto-annotation/README.md

 Since the lengths of sleep recordings are different, we first make uniform these recordings to the same 8-million length (2^23 = 8,388,608) by padding zeros at both the beginning and the end.

-Then we separate the 994 records into a training set and a test set (example: ) and quantile normalize the training data.
+Then we separate the 994 records into a training set and a test set (80:20 partition example: whole_train_80.txt and whole_test_20.txt).
+After that, we quantile normalize the training data.

 ### 3. model training
 The model we present here used 11 channels to train the model.
 You can adjust the number of channels you would like to use.